Boutique Cycling for the SoulBro

 The Ask:

-Market SoulCycle to capture Gen Z (aged 18 - 24) audience.
+Market SoulCycle to capture the Gen Z (aged 18 - 24) audience.

 Challenge:

-Speaking to young males that see group cycling classes as “exercise for girls.”
+Make young males care about group cycling classes that are “exercises for girls.”

 Solution: